Murdered sheep farmer remembered as loving relative and proud Kerry man

 “He was always the glue that held the Rally of the Lakes weekend together and I will always look back very fondly on our adventures to the best spectating spots in Kerry.”

+On April 29, gardai announced the missing person probe had been upgraded to a homicide investigation.

+Partial human remains were found on Mr Gaine’s land on May 17 which were identified as belonging to the missing farmer.

-Last month, a man aged in his 50s was arrested on suspicion of Mr Gaine’s murder.
+A man aged in his 50s was arrested on suspicion of Mr Gaine’s murder on May 19.

 He was held for questioning for one day before being released without charge from Killarney garda station.